EspressoSystems/espresso-sequencer/doc/architecture.md

 1. Builders deposit funds into the fee contract on Ethereum Layer 1.
 These funds are later used to pay fees.
-2. Users submit transactions to the Submit APIs of sequencer nodes.
+2. Users submit L2 transactions to the rollup RPCs.
+3. The rollups build L2 / rollup blocks.
+4. The rollups send their L2 blocks to the Espresso confirmation layer.
-3. The leader/proposer obtains a block from a builder.
+5. The leader/proposer obtains a block from a builder.
-4. HotShot consensus creates new blocks containing sequenced rollup transactions.
+6. HotShot consensus creates new blocks containing sequenced rollup transactions.
-5. A rollup produces a rollup block with transactions sequenced by the Espresso sequencer.
+7. A rollup produces a rollup block with transactions sequenced by the Espresso sequencer.
-6. A proof for a HotShot state update is created and verified in the Light Client smart contract.
+8. A proof for a HotShot state update is created and verified in the Light Client smart contract.
-7. A ZK rollup proves a correct state transaction by sending a proof to its rollup smart contract.
+9. A ZK rollup proves a correct state transaction by sending a proof to its rollup smart contract.
-8. A dispute is settled in an optimistic rollup.
+10. A dispute is settled in an optimistic rollup.
 If necessary, the HotShot commitment is read from the Light Client contract.

 ![Sequence diagram](./sequence-diagram.svg)